Customer Disruption Management Handling

 Integrate reviews from free sources like Google Reviews to minimize user complaints and ensure that the hotel always meets expectations upon arrival.

-Ask customers to leave a review to help other customers.
+Ask customers to leave a review to help other customers via multi-channel exposure: push notification, inbox, & order.

 Provide an article before customers visit our help center or contact customer service so they know to whom to raise their issues with.